jmalubay1/domletters/README.md

 ## Build and Run

+(*These instructions are for a compiled language like C++.
+For an interpreted language like Python, delete these instructions and use those below.*)

-To build the program, type `cargo build`.
-This will use Rust's build system to compile the program.
+To build the program, type `make`.
+This will use the file named `Makefile` to compile the program.

 To run the program once it is built, say

-    ./target/debug/domletters <input.txt
+    ./domletters <input.txt

 where `input.txt` is the input file to be processed.

 ## Example

 When run using the file `sentence.txt` in this distribution,